bill-kerr/bkerr.dev-old/content/blog/test-blog-post-title-goes-here.md

 +++
-content = ""
-date = ""
+date = "2021-01-04"
 preview = "Construction project data is often provided in unwieldy tab sheets.
 Here's how I transformed it into a valuable, easily consumable digital asset." preview_img = "/uploads/tab_sheet.PNG" title = "Digitizing Project Data"

 +++

 # **Digitizing Project Data**

 Construction projects are often provided with project data from the designers in the form of "tab sheets".
 Tab sheets are a way of organizing data by item of work and location.
 Due to the fact that a construction project can potentially have thousands of items of work, a set of tab sheets can easily reach 100 pages of content.
 Searching, filtering, sorting, and aggregating a tab sheet set is painful and often not practical.

 The data provided by tab sheets is granular and rich with information that is largely inaccessible due to the format of the sheets themselves.
 After attempting to use the designer-provided tab sheets for a major construction project, I imagined there must be a better way to present and consume this data.
 First, let's understand how a tab sheet is organized.